mAP BASICS

 This section outlines some “map basics” to help you understand what trail information appears on QC Trails’ maps as well as how to adjust the map display.

 • QC Trails builds on Google Maps, but the site goes farther by layering onto each map locally gathered and mapped trail information.
-The map pins and trail lines that appear on the maps were provided by local agencies and trail managers and represent the most current trail information out there.
+The pins and trail lines that appear on the maps were provided by local agencies and trail managers and represent the most current trail information out there.

 • On the Find Trails page, you will see colored map pins scattered across the Quad Cities region.
 Every pin links to a detailed trail map and description.
 Most trails in QC Trails are green “pedestrian” trails, which include all trails suitable for walking, hiking, running, mountain biking, and even horseback riding.
 Blue pins are used to show paddling trails.
 The Key to Map link in the Find Trails panel to the left describes the map colors.
 (We plan to add some orange pins for on-road biking routes soon!)

 • On each detailed trail page, you will find multiple pins and colored trail lines.
 The map pins show a variety of points of interest for key features that trail users should know about like where to park, boat access, public restrooms, and many more.
 The colored trail lines show the trails themselves.
-Green lines are for pedestrian trails, blue are for paddling.
+Green lines are for pedestrian trails, while blue lines are for paddling.

 • Click the <v LEGEND button on the top right corner of a detailed trail map to display a key for the points of interest being displayed.
 Click the check boxes to show or hide points on the map.
 This is really useful if you just want to see Parking areas, for example, when planning a trip.